MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 fronting servers by collecting Alt-Svc advertisements.
 Servers SHOULD CONSIDER this trade-off in deciding when and how to make Alt-Svc records available to unauthenticated parties.

+While concealing information from passive observers is beneficial, low-effort active attacks still exist.
+If an attacker can collect the actual server identity by sending a Client Hello with the same SNI value, the usefulness of this technique is limited.
+Server deployments SHOULD reserve sensitive domains for use with Secondary Certificates or conceal them inside wildcards in order to mitigate this.

 # IANA Considerations